LearnersGuild/learning-os/game/processes/team-formation.md

 ### Step 2: Select Team Leads

-- Order all players in ascending order of Build Days, followed by descending order LMR, followed by descending order PGSP
+- Order all players in ascending order of Total Contribution, followed by descending order LMR, followed by descending order PGSP
 - Filter out any players whose Build Days is less than 50 higher than than the Team Members' average BD
 - Filter out any players whose LMR is less than 3
 - If there are still players on the list